omshukla11/ppm-task/README.md

 To work on this project you have to have python installed at your local system.
 Link: https://www.python.org/downloads/

 Steps:
-1) Go to the folder you want to have this code in and open Git Bash and type in git clone https://github.com/omshukla11/ppm-task.git
+1) Go to the folder you want to have this code in and open Git Bash and type in "git clone https://github.com/omshukla11/ppm-task.git"
 2) Now folder with name "ppmtask" will be created cd into the folder and create a virtual environment with name venv-ppm
 3) Open code editor of your choice.
 4) Activate the virtual environment and run the command "pip install -r requirements.txt"